Report by Karla Darocas, Hons. B. A. (KarlaDarocas.com) for SpainLifestyle.com

 Fanzara is off the beaten track.
 I doubt that anyone would have entered this part of the magnificent wooden landscape if it were not for the fact that the village is covered with works of art.

-The art works are painted on the sides of all types of structures from fancy homes and apartments to ruins.
-The style of art works vary from ultra modern to decorative to traditional.
-The village now has 105 works created by more than 200 artists!
+The artworks are painted on the sides of all kinds of buildings, from fancy houses and flats to ruins.
+The style of the artworks varies from ultra-modern to decorative to traditional.
+The village now boasts over 100 works by more than 200 artists!

-And, this project is not finished.
-Again in July this year the village has invited even more artists to come and add their creativity.
-It is like a growing living thing now!
+Every year the village invites even more artists to contribute their creativity.
+It is now like a growing living thing!